 The water filtration plant

-The processes to be used are largely conventional and well established, with water arriving at the plant undergoing the usual regime of pre-treatment stages – mixing / coagulation, flocculation and chemical balancing.
-Flocculation will be a two-stage process, with a minimum 144-second period for each stage.
+The processes used are largely conventional and well established, with water arriving at the plant undergoing the usual regime of pre-treatment stages, specifically mixing / coagulation, flocculation and chemical balancing.
+Flocculation is a two-stage process, with a minimum 144-second period for each stage.

-Treatment itself will involve stacked dissolved air floatation (DAF) / filtration – the combination of a DAF loading rate of 50gpm and a dual media filter containing 60cm anthracite, 30cm sand being chosen to optimise particulate removal.
-DAF sludge skimmed solids will be dewatered by centrifuge before disposal.
+Treatment itself involves stacked dissolved air floatation (DAF) / filtration, the combination of a DAF loading rate of 50gpm and a dual media filter containing 60cm anthracite, 30cm sand being chosen to optimise particulate removal.
+DAF sludge skimmed solids are dewatered by centrifuge before disposal.
 The filtered water is then disinfected by treatment with UV and chlorine.
-After treatment, the water will be chemically adjusted as required and subsequently dosed with orthophosphate for corrosion control and hydrofluorosilicic acid to add fluoride.
+After treatment, the water is chemically adjusted as required and subsequently dosed with orthophosphate for corrosion control and hydrofluorosilicic acid to add fluoride.

-The main construction houses the treatment plant itself, administration offices and an on-site laboratory, and additionally includes chemical storage and facilities for process residuals and backwash water, together with the necessary ancillary electricals, SCADA and piping.
-Associated work will provide a raw water tunnel from the New Croton Aqueduct, with a pumping station and wet well, corresponding pumping arrangements for treated water and a second tunnel linking to the city's distribution network.
+The main construction covered the treatment plant itself, administration offices and an on-site laboratory, and additionally includes chemical storage and facilities for process residuals and backwash water, together with the necessary ancillary electricals, SCADA and piping.
+Associated work provided a raw water tunnel from the New Croton Aqueduct, with a pumping station and wet well, corresponding pumping arrangements for treated water and a second tunnel linking to the city’s distribution network.

-In October 2007, the contract for this part of the plant was awarded to Emerson Process Management, who will install PlantWeb digital automation architecture with the Ovation expert control system to control 15,000 I/O points relating to the new plant's operation.
+In October 2007, the contract for this part of the plant was awarded to Emerson Process Management, who installed PlantWeb digital automation architecture with the Ovation expert control system to control 15,000 I/O points relating to the new plant’s operation.

 Importance of New York’s new Croton water filtration plant

-The new plant is to be the first WTP actually located within New York's boroughs, being constructed at a 12-acre site within Van Cortlandt Park beneath the Mosholu Golf Course in the Bronx – with ten acres being turned back into a municipal golf course on completion.
+The new plant is the first WTP actually located within New York’s boroughs, constructed at a 12-acre site within Van Cortlandt Park beneath the Mosholu Golf Course in the Bronx – with ten acres turned back into a municipal golf course upon completion.

-This inevitably poses some serious construction challenges, including the need to drill, blast and excavate more than 730,000m³ of rock and soil.
+This inevitably posed some serious construction challenges, including the need to drill, blast and excavate more than 730,000m³ of rock and soil.

-The final excavation will be 150m × 180m in footprint and lie 30m down in the underlying rock.
-The two treated water tunnels and a raw tunnel have been construected to transport water into and out of the filtration system.
+The final excavation was a 150m × 180m in footprint and lied 30m down in the underlying rock.
+The two treated water tunnels and a raw tunnel have been constructed to transport water into and out of the filtration system.
 Originally intended to filter and disinfect 1.1 million cubic metres daily, the additional 100,000m³ a day appeared as part of the latest contract.

-The project sponsor is the New York City Department of Environmental Protection, who will ultimately be responsible for running the plant.
-The main contractor is a Skanska / Tully Construction joint venture, with Haley & Aldrich as geo-technical consultants, digital automation architecture being provided by Emerson and a Hazen & Sawyer / Metcalf & Eddy JV acting as client consultant.
+The project sponsor is the New York City Department of Environmental Protection, who is responsible for running the plant.
+The main contractor is a Skanska / Tully Construction joint venture, with Haley & Aldrich as geo-technical consultants.
+Digital automation architecture was provided by Emerson and Hazen & Sawyer / Metcalf & Eddy JV acted as client consultant.